-Most colleges use Federal guidelines to determine the needbased aid for which your child may be eligible.
-(Criteria for colleges that use their own formulas may vary from what is discussed here.)
-Several factors determine the amount of the aid: the "cost of attendance" for the college in question; the money provided from outside sources (such as scholarships or tuition paid directly by a relative); and the "expected family contribution" (EFC).
-The information you provide each year on the Free Application for Federal Student Aid (FAFSA) is used to calculate your EFC.
-The college then uses that figure to calculate the amount of Federal student aid you are eligible to receive through loans, grants, and/or work-study programs.
-The EFC formula considers several financial pools: 2.5%- 5.64% of the parents' assets and 22%-47% of the parents' income (minus certain allowances for both); 20% of the student's assets; 50% of the student's income (minus certain allowances).
+The EFC formula considers several financial pools: 2.5%-5.64% of the parents' assets and 22%-47% of the parents' income (minus certain allowances for both); 20% of the student's assets; 50% of the student's income (minus certain allowances).
 If you have multiple children in college at the same time, this is taken into consideration.
 Some assets, such as retirement accounts and home equity, are not included in the financial pool.
 529 account balances may be included in parents' assets but taxfree distributions from a 529 plan are not included in parents' income.
-If you have a child going to college in 2021-2022, your assessment for aid will be based on your 2019 tax return.
+If you have a child going to college in 2021-2022, your assessment for aid will be based on your 2020 tax return.
 Consider minimizing your earned income, fully funding your retirement accounts, accelerating investment losses, and adjusting investments to hold down interest and dividend income.